Dokin is a Dutch acronym, that stands for Duitse Oorlogskinderen In Nederland (German War Children in the Netherlands).

 In other words: there are many reasons to do this research.

-Professor Evelien Gans, senior researcher at the Netherlands Institute for War Documentation (NIOD) is supervising my research and I have become associated researcher at the NIOD.
+Professor Evelien Gans, senior researcher at the Netherlands Institute for War Documentation (NIOD) has supervised my research between 2009 until her death in 2018.
+Between 2009 and 2016 I have been an associated researcher at the NIOD.

-In the last six years I have collaborated with a lot of other parties on projects and books.
+Since the start of my research I have collaborated with a lot of other parties on projects and books.

 My intention is to write about a book, or perhaps even two, which I am working on.